Michigan football's Jim Harbaugh shows again he can't get out of his own way

 “I would tell my coaches never, never go out and start pointing the finger at someone else because, in this business, you’re pointing every finger on your hand back at yourself,” Ohio University professor David Ridpath, a former compliance director at Weber State and Marshall, once told the Free Press.

 Sometimes, they may even pull the trigger that leads to a self-inflicted wound.
 That’s what happened to Harbaugh.
 The same person who had the temerity to call out others for rule-breaking now faces the NCAA’s wrath in a way few of his peers have or ever well.
 It would seem stranger than fiction if the central character in this saga weren’t Harbaugh.
 But when considering the man in full, it all makes sense.
-Even when he is cruising along, Michigan’s coach can’t seem to get out of his own way because he had to have the last word.
+Even when he is cruising along, Michigan’s coach can’t seem to get out of his own way because he insists on having the last word.

 This article originally appeared on Detroit Free Press: Michigan's Jim Harbaugh shows again he can't get out of his own way